Revolutionary socialism: Origins

 In 1875, the Social Democratic Party of Germany (SPD) published a somewhat reformist Gotha Program, which Marx attacked in Critique of the Gotha Program, where he reiterated the need for the dictatorship of the proletariat.
 The reformist viewpoint was introduced into Marxist thought by Eduard Bernstein, one of the leaders of the SPD.
 From 1896 to 1898, Bernstein published a series of articles entitled "Probleme des Sozialismus" ("Problems of Socialism").
 These articles led to a debate on revisionism in the SPD and can be seen as the origins of a reformist trend within Marxism.

 In 1900, Rosa Luxemburg wrote Social Reform or Revolution?, a polemic against Bernstein's position.
 The work of reforms, Luxemburg argued, could only be carried on "in the framework of the social form created by the last revolution".
-In order to advance society to socialism from the capitalist 'social form', a social revolution will be necessary:
+In order to advance society to socialism from the capitalist 'social form', a social revolution is necessary:

 Bernstein, thundering against the conquest of political power as a theory of Blanquist violence, has the misfortune of labeling as a Blanquist error that which has always been the pivot and the motive force of human history.
 From the first appearance of class societies, having class struggle as the essential content of their history, the conquest of political power has been the aim of all rising classes.
 Here is the starting point and end of every historic period. [...]
 In modern times, we see it in the struggle of the bourgeoisie against feudalism.

 In 1902, Vladimir Lenin attacked Bernstein's position in his What Is to Be Done?
 When Bernstein first put forward his ideas, the majority of the SPD rejected them.
 The 1899 congress of the SPD reaffirmed the Erfurt Program, as did the 1901 congress.
 The 1903 congress denounced "revisionist efforts".